Bergen (singer): Early life and career beginnings

-In 1981, Bergen left Ankara to do business in Adana where she met Halis Serbest.
-Every night he sent flowers to the singer, went to the club where Bergen worked and watched her from the front table.
-Through his stubborn insistence she agreed to marry him, however, Serbest was already married to someone else and had three children.
-Bergen ended the relationship when it turned out that her marriage, which she thought was real, was a lie arranged by Serbest.

-After being subjected to violence by Serbest many times, Bergen left Adana and returned to Ankara and took to the stage again in nightclubs.
-She changed her name to 'Bergen', inspired by the Norwegian city of Bergen.
 In 1979, she started performing as an artist in Ankara Başkent Casino with Bülent Ersoy, İbrahim Tatlıses and Müjde Ar.

+In 1981, Bergen travelled on business to Adana where she met Halis Serbest.
+Every night he sent flowers and watched her from the front table at the club where she worked.
+Through his stubborn insistence she agreed to marry him.
+Bergen ended the relationship when it transpired Serbest was already married and had three children.

+After being subjected to violence by Serbest many times, Bergen returned to the stage in the nightclubs of Ankara.
 In 1982, she released the album Şikayetim Var (I have a complaint).
-Bergen, who said that she fell in love despite the violence that Serbest inflicted on her, married Serbest again on January 9, 1982, officially this time.
-In the same year, on October 31, while working in İzmir, she was attacked with nitric acid by someone her husband had paid to attack her.
-The artist lost one eye in the attack, and most of her body was burned.
-Bergen said the following about the incident:"Towards the end of our relationship, I found a woman's panties at home.
+Saying that she fell in love with Serbest despite his violence, she officially married him on January 9, 1982.
+On October 31 that year, someone threw nitric acid in her face.
+The assailant had been paid to do so by Serbest.
+Bergen lost her right eye and most of her body was burned.
+She said of the incident:

+"Towards the end of our relationship, I found a woman's panties at home.
 That's when I was completely devastated and fled from Adana to Ankara.
 As soon as he found out that I had escaped, he followed me.
 Finally, he found me in a hostel in Izmir.
 He was threatening me because I didn't give heed.
 He would say "I will throw acid on your face".
 But I didn't believe it.

 Nitric acid attack

-Halis Serbes gave 500 thousand liras to a hired killer and sent him to İzmir.
-On the night of October 31, 1982, at the gate of the New York pavilion in İzmir Alsancak, Bergen was about to get into a taxi with her mother, when the hired attacker threw a bucket of nitric acid on the singer.
-Bergen would describe the event as follows in a later interview::"In that moment, I lost sight in both my eyes.
+Halis Serbest gave 500 thousand liras to a hired killer and sent him to İzmir.
+On the night of October 31, 1982, at the gate of the New York pavilion in Alsancak, Bergen was about to get into a taxi with her mother when the attacker threw a bucket of nitric acid on Bergen.
+Bergen later said:

+"In that moment, I lost sight in both my eyes.
 I was hardly aware of anything as I was a little drunk.
 I could only hear screams.
 "Get her to the water fountain" they said at one point.
 But the water was cut off.
 The water flowed like a thin pencil.
 They tore my clothes and wrapped me with clean ones.
 At that moment, everything was dark, I couldn't see anything, I couldn't even open my eyes.
 A short time later, a police car arrived.
 They took me to Ege University Hospital.
 I stayed in the hospital for 45 days, because of my wounds."